 (anywhere in the world)

-To prepare the dose as accurately as possible, we advise to dry your Magic Mushrooms, weigh them, and put them in capsules.
-Follow these steps to prepare your dose for microdosing Magic Mushrooms.
+To prepare the dose as accurately as possible, we advise drying your magic mushrooms, weigh them, and put them in capsules.
+Follow these steps to prepare your dose for microdosing magic mushrooms.

 What you need: